 Moderator: Vít Dočkal, INDRC

-Representatives of the Ministry/state level:
+Representatives of the state level:

 Representative of academia: